 When you focus all your energies on the merchandise in your store you’re forgetting the most important component of running your business – your customer.
 Remember, without your customers you have no business!

 Tip 1: Train (and pay) your staff

 Don’t assume that you can run your business by paying the lowest wages, doing little or no staff training, and offering the least benefits: it doesn’t work that way, and it will show.
 It’s not companies that help customers – its people!
 You must have top-quality employees, highly trained in customer service.

-When a regular customer enters your facility, would you recognize them?
-Do you even know who your customers are?
-Do you remember their name and call them by their name?
-We all like to feel important, and when you call someone by name it’s a very simple way of saying to that customer ‘You’re important to me, and I value you as a customer’.
+When a regular customer enters your store or facility, would you recognize them?
+Do you know your customer’s name?
+We all like to feel important, and when you call someone by name it’s a very simple way of saying to that customer “You’re important to me, and I value you as a customer.”